-Best Affordable Dive Watches
+Best Dive Watches Under $500

-Citizen Men’s Eco-Drive Promaster Diver BN0150-28E
+Citizen Men’s Eco-Drive Promaster Diver (BN0150-28E)

 It’s complete with the 200-meter water resistance, unidirectional rotating bezel with a luminescent pip at the 60-minute position, large and luminescent hands and hour markers, screw-down crown, screw-down case back, and polyurethane strap—altogether, those features make it a quintessential diver’s watch.

 An additional handy feature it has is its date display at the 5 o’clock position.
 The mineral crystal for its dial window gives an unimpeded view of the dial, free from glares, as it is anti-reflective and also prevents scratches from getting on its surface, as it is a durable material that’s tough to scratch.

-As typically for diver’s watches, the Tissot Men’s Seastar T0664171705701 is legible and minimalist in design, but it also comes with a pop of red in the ceramic top ring of its unidirectional rotating bezel and a nice design molded into its silicone strap, adding to its aesthetic.
+As typically for diver’s watches, the Tissot Seastar 660/1000 is legible and minimalist in design, but it also comes with a pop of red in the ceramic top ring of its unidirectional rotating bezel and a nice design molded into its silicone strap, adding to its aesthetic.
 This watch is perfect for those looking for a diver’s watch that has an added oomph to its style.

+And of course, reinforcing its water resistance is its screw-down crown and screw-down case back.
 Apart from its diving functionality, this Swiss quartz watch also provides a chronograph and a date display at the 5 o’clock position.

 Glares and scratches won’t impede the view of the watch’s clean face, as the dial window is made of anti-reflective; scratch-resistant sapphire crystal.

 Casio G-Shock Mudmaster Twin Sensor (GG-1000)